Looking for last minute ideas for a Light Party? Here are 26 tried & tested crafts & games for kids of all ages to enjoy!

 :: DIY Superhero Cuffs

 Turn yourself into a Superhero with these Superhero cuffs from Kids Activities.
 Great for younger children, encouraging imagination, & thinking about different Super Powers.
 You could encourage the children to think about the different superpowers they already have...
 Kindness, love, friendship etc.

 Attach this Bible verse to the cuffs; “I can do all things through Christ who gives me strength” Philippians 4:13

 :: Make a Bonfire Cake

 This collaborative activity can be created during the evening & then shared together at the end of the party.
 Here's our Recipe.
 Add fountain candles or mini sparklers (with adult supervision) & celebrate with light & chocolate cake!

-:: DIY glow in the dark Lava Lamps
+:: Make mini glow in the dark lava lamps

 Ideal for smaller groups of children, these work best with a black light/UVA light.
 Add fluorescent paint to water & mix well.
-Fill another glass/transparent container half-full with vegetable oil, then slowly pour over the paint mixture.
-One the mixtures have settled drop in an Alka Seltzer tablet & watch your Lava Lamp bubble away.
+Half fill another glass with vegetable oil, then slowly pour over the paint mixture.
+Once the mixtures have settled, drop in an Alka Seltzer tablet & watch your Lava Lamp bubble away.

 Suggested Bible verse: "May the God of hope fill you with all joy, so that you may overflow with hope by the power of the Holy Spirit."
 Romans 15:13

 :: Glow in the Dark Edible Cookies.